 The estimated reading time for this post is 5 minutes

-The next decision to make was on the logistics of traveling.
+The next decision to make was on the logistics of the journey.

 The other option was to team up with three of my friends with whom I had done housejob and two other friends of theirs.
 We would reserve seats with one of the interstate travel companies who were going to take us straight to the camp site.
 While this option was definitely not free and considered less safe (I’m not sure why), it was the better option for me.